Pressure Mounts in European Parliament to Curb Alumina Exports to Russia

 May 7, 2026

-European lawmakers are pressuring the European Commission this week to stop an alumina refinery in Ireland from supplying material used to make Russian weapons deployed in the war on Ukraine.
+European lawmakers are pressuring the European Commission this week to prevent exports of alumina, the main raw material used to produce aluminum, from ending up in the hands of Russian arms manufacturers making the weapons deployed in the war on Ukraine.

 European Parliament Vice President Pina Picierno submitted a formal written question to the Commission on Wednesday, asking if it intends to include alumina exports in its sanctions list “given its documented use in the Russian military industry.”